ncorroyez/ncorroyez_thesis_code/README.md

 Rscript setup.R
 ```

-#### Download LiDAR data and shape files
+#### Download LiDAR data and shapefiles

-LiDAR acquisitions of Aigoual, Blois, and Mormal study sites are available.
+LiDAR acquisitions of Aigoual, Blois, and Mormal study sites, along with their related shapefiles are available.
-If you are from Maison de la Télédétection, directly copy the data from mo-pulse server (_PROJETS/2023_2026_These_Nathan_Corroyez/LiDAR).
+If you are from Maison de la Télédétection, directly copy the data from the _mo-pulse_ server (_PROJETS/2023_2026_These_Nathan_Corroyez/LiDAR).
 Otherwise, please contact me.

-LiDAR data are provided in Lambert 93 format (1-las_l93), UTM 31N format (2-las_utm), and normalized UTM 31N format (Z -> H, 3-las_normalized_utm).
+LiDAR data are provided in Lambert-93 format (1-las_l93), UTM 31N format (2-las_utm), and normalized UTM 31N format (Z -> H, 3-las_normalized_utm).
 The L93 to UTM 31N conversion can be done using 'convert_l93_into_utm.R' file and the UTM 31N to normalized UTM 31N with 'normalized_height.R' file.
-After the conversions, L93 data are not further used.
+After the conversions, Lambert-93 data are not further used.

+Shapefiles are declined in three files for each site, including the site delimitation in both Lambert-93 and UTM 31N coordinates, and the tree species (BDForêt V2, in Lambert-93).

 Once data are downloaded, put them in their associated directories (e.g. for Mormal data, put LiDAR data in 01_DATA/Mormal/LiDAR and shape files in 01_DATA/Mormal/Shape).